alsalafiyyah/alsalafiyyah.github.io/_posts/bidah/2023-07-10-reciting-alfatihah-engaged.md

 Answer:

-Reciting Al-Fatihah at the time of a man's proposal to a woman or at the time of his marriage contract with her is an innovation (bid'ah).
+Reciting Al-Fatihah at the time of a man's proposal to a woman or at the time of his marriage contract with her is bid'ah (an innovation).